 Dashboard > Updates in the sidebar to see if you have plugins or WordPress updates available.

-So why would you need a WordPress Maintenance package?
+So why would you need a WordPress Maintenance plan?
 Well, when you’re focused on your business, logging into your website dashboard to update WordPress and plugins becomes a low priority for most companies and website owners — yet, when a hacker strikes, it very quickly becomes a top priority!